GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex1.md

 ### Task
 In the second part of the exercise we will showcase the steps how to come from indicators to a risk analysis.

-Download the data folder for the second part of the exercise: "Modul_5_Ex1_Part_2".
+You can find all the data for the second part of the exercise in the "Modul_5_Ex1_Part_2".

 #### 1. Normalization